 I am so excited to be participating in the Fabulously Fast Quilts Book Tour!
 Amy Smart, from Diary of a Quilter, is one of the VERY FIRST bloggers I met many years ago.
 Since then I’ve had the privilege to spend a lot of time with her and can truly call her one of my friends.
 She is just as creative and nice in “real life” as she seems on her blog.
 I am so excited for her and her fabulous book!!!
 I love it when wonderful things happen for my friends.

-Learn the correct way to press.
-(FYI: This is my favorite Iron)
+Tip Two: Learn the correct way to press.

 I messed up BIG TIME with this one when I first started.
 You do NOT iron a quilt you press it.
 Don’t make large back and forth motions like you do when ironing clothes.
 Lift the iron up and down and press the seams of the quilt.
 Move the iron back and forth as little as possible.
 I can’t tell you how many seams I distorted when I first started.

 To press a quilt.
 Start on the wrong side and press the seam once.
 This sets the stitches.

 Flip the quilt to the right side and use the nose of your iron to wiggle into the seam to get it flat ( A tip I learned from Amy!).
 Keeping thinking in your head “flat” you want your seams to be straight and flat.